 Investment and purchasing

-Our responsible supply chain actions
+Our responsible supply chain actions and achievements

 - We joined Gloucestershire Anti-Slavery Partnership and approved its statement in relation to the Modern Slavery Act